groundlight/video-annotator/SPEC.md

 ### UI Components

-The interface is organized into two main stages with clear navigation between them.
+The interface is organized into three main stages with a persistent navigation bar at the top.

+#### Navigation Bar

+- **Persistent Navigation**: Always visible at the top of the page
+- **Three Stage Buttons**:
+  - Stage 1: Project Setup
+  - Stage 2: Train Detector
+  - Stage 3: Produce Annotated Video
+- **Visual Indicators**:
+  - Active stage highlighted in primary color
+  - Completed stages show checkmark (✓)
+  - Disabled stages (prerequisites not met) shown with reduced opacity
+- **Error Messages**: Displayed in navigation bar when user attempts to access a stage without completing prerequisites
+- **Access Control**: Users can click any stage at any time, but error messages guide them to complete prerequisites first

-#### Stage 1: Choose Video and Train Detector
+#### Stage 1: Project Setup

 1. **Upload Section** (Primary - shown first)
    - Drag-and-drop area